HaliteChallenge/Halite-III/website/learn-programming-challenge/api-docs.md

   A method that returns a direction to move closer to a target without colliding with other entities.
 Returns a direction of “still” if no such move exists.

-  `gamemap.naive_navigate(source, destination)` returns a single valid destination toward a given target.
+  `gamemap.naive_navigate(ship, destination)` returns a single valid destination toward a given target.

 <br/>